astronomer/astro-blog/posts/get-apache-airflow-certified-a-talk-with-marc-lamberti.md

 ---
 slug: get-apache-airflow-certified
-title: Validate your Airflow Skills With the Astronomer Certification
+title: Validate Your Airflow Skills With the Astronomer Certification
 description: Boost your career and learn to run a data pipeline by getting Apache Airflow certified with the Astronomer Certification for Apache Airflow Fundamentals.